abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 ```
 </small>

 It works well.
 Now we can string together these three steps to prune the entire grid.
-We also have to make sure that result of pruning each step is fed into the next step so that fixed cells created into one step cause more pruning in further steps.
+We also have to make sure that result of pruning each step is fed into the next step.
+This is so that the fixed cells created into one step cause more pruning in the further steps.
 We use monadic bind ([`>>=`][9]) for that.
 Here's the final code:

 ```haskell
 pruneGrid' :: Grid -> Maybe Grid